 The step test is a great way to predict someone’s Vo2 max developed by Professor Kevin Sykes in 1990.

 Used by the Fire Brigade and the Police Force, and commissioned by the Home Office.
 The Chester Step Test is now used within the fitness industry.
 Including occupational health, uniformed services, oil industry medicals and educational establishments.

 The Step Test is ideal for use by a wide range of exercise and health professionals.
 It’s a simple, reliable predictive assessment of aerobic capacity.

-The test can use variety, of Step heights.
+The test can use a variety of step heights.
 These include 15cm, 20cm, 25cm, and 30cm.
-It can accommodate a broad range of ages and abilities and shows no gender-bias.
+It can accommodate a broad range of ages and abilities and shows no gender bias.

-The step test is suitable for all levels of fitness including sedentary individuals.
+The Chester step test kit is suitable for all levels of fitness, including sedentary individuals.
 Because it starts at a gentle pace of 15 steps per minute.
-Then every 2 minutes the rate increases by five steps per minute.
+Then every 2 minutes, the rate increases by five steps per minute.
 The test subject does not have to complete the whole five stages to get a result.

 Emphasise that the whole foot is placed on the step.
 Then the leg should be straightened when stepping up.
 Inform the subject that they may change the lead leg, if they so wish, at the start of a new stepping Level.
 Explain that the metronome begins at a slow pace.
 They should attempt to keep to the right rhythm throughout the test as the tempo increases.